 Red Hill Fire Tower Trail is a 2.5 mile moderately trafficked out and back trail located near Grahamsville, New York that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 My husband and I took our 3 kids ages 5, 6, and 8 and they were amazed once we got to the fire tower.
 My 5 and 8 year old climbed to the top of the fire tower like they have done this before, but unfortunately it was locked.
 We will be back during open season so we can take a look inside the fire tower!!
 We tired this hike once before but it was too icy and could not make the top, glad we were able to conquer it!!!

 Did this hike with my 10 year old son.
 The hike basically starts at the trail-head and goes over the mountain to a road on the other side.
 The trail-head is actually at the end of Coons Road.
 Don't go to the address on Red Hill Road as there is no parking.
 Use 60 Coons road for GPS directions.